-The Company continues with its efforts to maintain growth even during the economicdownturn and face new challenges.
+The Company continues with its efforts to maintain growth even during thecontinuedpandemic situation and related challenges.

-Transfer to Investor Education & Protection Fund ("IEPF"):
+Transfer to Investor Education and Protection Fund (IEPF):

 The Company has 1 subsidiary viz.
 Pofran Sales and Agency Limited and 1 associateviz.
-KSB MIL Controls Limited (previously MIL Controls Limited) as on 31st December 2017.
+KSB MIL Controls Limited as on 31st December 2020.

 In accordance with Section 129 (3) of the Act and Regulation 34 of Listing Regulations2015 the audited consolidated financial statements of the Company form part of the AnnualReport.
 A statement containing salient features of the financial statements of theCompany's subsidiary and associate is annexed to this Report in prescribed form AOC-1 asAnnexure I.

 The audited financial statements of Pofran Sales and Agency Limited for the year ended31st March 2020 have been placed on the website of the Company viz. www.ksbindia.co.inand are available for inspection at the registered office of the Company.
 The Company willalso make available these documents electronically upon request by any member of theCompany interested in obtaining the same.